Getting started with the SharePoint modernization scanner

 - The fully qualified URL of the site collection(s) that need need(s) to be scanned

-- A wildcard URL: by adding an URL that ends on an star you'll include all sites that match that filter.
+- A wildcard URL: by adding a URL that ends with a star, you'll include all sites that match that filter.
 Only ending on an star is a supported wildcard

-If you're using URL's that do not end on sharepoint.com (so called vanity URL's) you'll also need to specify the URL of your tenant admin center site (e.g. https://admin-sharepoint.contoso.com).
+If you're using URLs that do not end on sharepoint.com (so called vanity URLs), you'll also need to specify the URL of your tenant admin center site (for example, https://contoso-admin.contoso.com).

 Scan a list of site collections defined in a CSV file

 As a third option you can provide the scanner with a CSV file listing the site collections to scan.
 This CSV file is a simple list of site collections, the file doesn't have a header as shown in this sample:

 https://contoso.sharepoint.com/sites/hrteam https://contoso.sharepoint.com/sites/funatwork https://contoso.sharepoint.com/sites/opensourcerocks

 The SharePoint modernization scanner does support multiple modes, depending on your modernization mode you might want to scope the scan to a certain area or alternatively, execute a full scan.

 Select the option you want in the dropdown and then the checkboxes will show which components will be included in the scan.
 The "Office 365 Group connection readiness" component is the main component that will be included all scan modes.

 Page 4: Scanner options